census-instrumentation/opencensus-node/packages/opencensus-exporter-ocagent/README.md

 # OpenCensus Agent Exporter for Node.js
 [![Gitter chat][gitter-image]][gitter-url]

-OpenCensus Agent Exporter allows the user to send collected traces with OpenCensus Node.js to the OpenCensus Agent, and to receive tracer configuration changes from the OpenCensus Agent.
+OpenCensus Agent Exporter allows the user to send collected traces with OpenCensus Node.js to the OpenCensus Agent or Collector.

 This project is still at an early stage of development, it's subject to change.